 Year on year production changes, represented by the green bars in Figures 7 and 8 below, show the biggest declines for Mexico, North Sea and Saudi Arabia and the biggest increases for Russia, Azerbaijan and Angola.
-Angola has many projects which should increase its production capacity but actual production rates may be limited to OPEC quota targets of about 2.5 mbd.
+Angola has many projects which should increase its production capacity but actual crude production rates will be limited to its new OPEC quota of 1.9 mbd.
 Russia's mature field production will probably limit Russia's future production growth.

-Month on month changes from May 2007 to Jun 2007 (Fig 7), represented by the light blue bars, indicate stable Nigerian production but a steep fall in North Sea production due to summer maintenance.
-Over the same time period, Russia and Mexico showed small increases in production while Iraq and the USA showed small decreases.
+Month on month changes from Sep 2007 to Oct 2007 (Fig 7), represented by the light blue bars, indicate decreases for Canada, Egypt and Mexico.
+Over the same time period, Angola, Azerbaijan, Iraq, USA and the North Sea showed good increases.